zumasys/docs/site/docs/jbase/environment-variables/jdiag/README.md

 ## Description

 This environment variable provides a variable amount of jBASE trace information depending on which options are specified.
-It's primary purpose is for use with profiling jBC code.
+It's primary purpose is for use in profiling jBC code.

 ## Values